Home Cocktails Homemade Liqueur Tia-Maria

 Did You Know?

-Tia Maria is named after a Jamaican woman who was known for her coffee-making skills, and the original recipe is said to have originated from her family's coffee plantation.
+Tia Maria is named after a Jamaican woman who was said to have created the original recipe using coffee beans from her family's plantation.

 Tia-Maria Variations